snap-one/docs-driverworks-xml/source/includes/50_connections_xml/_115-grow.md

 [`<connection>`][1]

-The grow XML element is used to define the number of bytes to increaase the size of receive buffers by when the original receiver buffer is overflowed.
+The grow XML element is used to define the number of bytes to increase the size of receive buffers by when the original receiver buffer is overflowed.

 ### Example
 In the example, a single serial connection is defined using the class name of TCP.
 Its grow xml element is set to 255 bytes of increase.